 The Neonatal Intensive Care Unit (NICU) team is always present when a baby is born preterm.
 Babies who are born early need help with breathing.
-Babies need a breathing tube to fill their lungs with air.
+Some babies need to use a breathing tube.
 Others need medicines or other types of support.